Skip to main content

 • allowlist trusted room ids

-• use matrix-send for direct room delivery
+• use loong channels send matrix for direct room delivery

-• use matrix-serve for the reply loop
+• use loong channels serve matrix for the reply loop

-WhatsApp
+WhatsApp Cloud API

 • configure access_token and phone_number_id for direct sends